biwin/django-openshift-cartridge/README.md

 Once you have django installed, you can continue the tutorial from here https://docs.djangoproject.com/en/1.7/intro/tutorial01/#database-setup, although the default database and application configuration should be sufficient.

 ### Configuration details
-When a git push is done, the .openshift/action_hooks/deploy is executed.
+When a git push is done, the ``.openshift/action_hooks/deploy` is executed.
 This script does two things:

 1. Runs python manage.py migrate to update any changes to the Schema
-2. Runs python manage.py collectstatic to move all necessary static files into /wsgi/static
+2. Runs python manage.py `collectstatic` to move all necessary static files into /wsgi/static

-#### Debugging mode and Openshift
+#### Debugging mode and OpenShift
-By default, debug mode is off when pushed to Openshift.
-However, if you'd like to turn on debugging (settings.DEBUG) while running on Openshift, you can set the environment variable DEBUG to True and then stop and start your application, and debugging will be turned on.
+By default, debug mode is off when pushed to OpenShift.
+However, if you'd like to turn on debugging (settings.DEBUG) while running on OpenShift, you can set the environment variable DEBUG to True and then stop and start your application, and debugging will be turned on.

     rhc env set DEBUG=True

 ### HTTPS redirection
-HTTPS redirection is accompished by telling the local Apache gear to redirect all traffic to the HTTPS version of your site.
+HTTPS redirection is accomplished by telling the local Apache gear to redirect all traffic to the HTTPS version of your site.
 You'll need to add an .htaccess file into the WSGI folder

 Add the following .htaccess file into the WSGI folder